W7k-J/RevitTemplateCheatSheet/Template.md

 ![View Group by:](/Resources/ProjectBrowserViewGrouping.jpg)

 1. View Type.
 Make it generic like WIP, GA and avoid using things like WIP Plans.
+Remember to create the whole set (for plans, elevations and details) of these views in your template file!
 2. Family : Floor Plan, Section, Elevation, RCP etc.

 ### Sheets

+How many sheets do you plan to have?
 Sometimes not super obvious how to do it.
 Ideally you want to use you sheet number to divide your sheets into the series of drawings.

 ![Sheet Group by:](/Resources/ProjectBrowserSheets.jpg)